lawsocsg/lawsoc-clinic-manual/docs/bankruptcy-and-insolvency.md

 **What happens if a creditor disagrees with the Plan?**

-The creditor may file an appeal with the Appeal Panel using the appropriate Form found online [90]_.
+The creditor may file an appeal with the Appeal Panel using the appropriate Form found online[^9].
 The notice of appeal must be filed no later than 14 days as of the OA’s notice of the approved Scheme.

 **Will the execution of a writ of seizure and sale be stopped if I file for bankruptcy** **application?**